-Service Learning at Juniata College
+Service-Learning at Juniata College

-For Juniata's purposes, a service-learning course is defined as "experiential learning for academic credit that connects community service to student learning through reflection and discussion."
+At Juniata College a service-learning course is defined as "experiential learning for academic credit that connects community service to student learning through reflection and discussion."

 The Community Service Office works with students, faculty, and community partners to create meaningful service experiences that enhance academic development and promote active citizenship.

-Many courses at Juniata include a service learning component.
-Click here for a complete listing of service learning courses at Juniata College.
+Many courses at Juniata include a service-learning component.
+Click here for a complete listing of service-learning courses at Juniata College.

-The Community Service Office also sponsors several service learning trips each year that enable students to get first-hand experience working with relevant social justice issues.
+The Community Service Office also sponsors several service-learning trips each year that enable students to get first-hand experience working with relevant social justice issues.